-I’ve seen a good few rebrands, regularly I read the Brand New blog to see what is going on and been surprised by a few decisions made by companies when and how to rebrand.
+I’ve seen a few rebrands, some bad and some good.
+I a regular reader of the Brand New blog to see what is going on and been surprised by a few decisions made by companies about when and how they update their brand.

 I applaud those who have managed to keep things consistent since incorporation, people like Coca Cola (since 1886), IKEA (relatively consistent since 1967), and Apple (since 1977).

-A brand is a set of company assets that make up your persona, this includes your logo, imagery, associated designs, fonts, and colours.
-Occasionally people get brand confused with logo – a single part of a company brand.
+Brands are a set of company assets that make up your persona, this includes your logo, imagery, associated designs, fonts, and colours.
+Occasionally people get it confused with the company logo, but this is just a single par.

 Occasionally people feel they need to refresh their branding if it goes a bit stale, it only has a certain amount of charm for a period of time.
-Pepsi goes through a rebrand as regularly as the weather changes, they’ve not quite got there with stability yet.
+Pepsi goes through one as regularly as the weather changes, they’ve not quite got there with stability yet.

-Gap thought they needed to change things around a bit, getting rid of a stable and well-known branding for.. not that.
+Gap thought they needed to change things around a bit, getting rid of a stable and well-known branding for.. not that, which they quickly changed back.
 Royal Mail decided that it’d be a great idea to change, briefly, to Consignia.
+The public disagreed.

 Airbnb (2014) where they introduced the questionable “Belo”, the rest of it worked wonders and took them out of their bubble stage.
 Uber (2016, then again 2018) which was less successful the first time, then refined in 2018 and Comedy Central which was a global alignment of image.